The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Conclusions

+\eat{ A year later, as of this writing, the investigation has not produced results.
+And we do not have high hopes, given the Nature News team's detailed account of an unrelated scandal involving two retracted Nature papers on high-temperature superconductivity by Ranga Dias \cite{NatureScandal2024,NatureScandalDetails2024}. \begin{displayquote}

+The retraction does not state what Hamlin and Ramshaw found in the post-publication review process instigated by Nature: that the raw data were probably fabricated. \end{displayquote} Per Nature editor Karl Ziemelis, ``Allegations of possible misconduct are outside the remit of peer review and more appropriately investigated by the host institution.''
+That works poorly: {\em three} Univ. of Rochester investigations ``did not find evidence of misconduct,'' and only the fourth found ``data reliability concerns.'' \begin{displayquote}

+Publicly, Dias continued to insist that CSH was legitimate and that the retraction was simply down to an obscure technical disagreement. \end{displayquote} Company-internal investigations have even fewer incentives to disclose misconduct to the public, whereas litigation is usually resolved with private settlements and non-disclosure agreements to avoid public admission of wrongdoing. }

-As of this writing, Nature editors are investigating the Nature article \cite{Nature}, and the outcome of their investigation is unknown.
-Yet, it is in everyone's interest to agree on clear and unequivocal conclusions about published scientific claims, free of misrepresentations.
-To this end, Nature editors and reviewers, as well as the authors and the research community, share the burden of responsibility.
+We believe it is in everyone's interest to reach clear and unequivocal conclusions about published scientific claims, free of misrepresentations.
+Authors, Nature editors and reviewers, and the research community, share the burden of responsibility.
+Seeking the truth is a shared obligation \cite{NYTstanford,Science2023}.